I’ve heard it said that all writers who are worth their salt had unhappy childhoods.

 You can find me, a bunch of volunteers, and a mess of kids at The Front Porch Library on any Sunday afternoon.

-To date I have nine middle-grade and YA novels published by Peachtree Publishers of Atlanta, and five more soon-to-be-published, or languishing-in-a-drawer novels to boot. fourteen novels in all—even I’m impressed.
+To date I have nine middle-grade and YA novels published by Peachtree Publishers of Atlanta, and six more novels written for adult readers that may well languish in a drawer forever.

-To write fourteen novels takes time, so maybe I am an adult.
-Whether I am or not, I find I have things to say to my fellow-former-kids.
+To write fifteen novels takes time, so maybe I am an adult.

 If you would like to hear more music, check out the website for my band, Hot Tamale.